-- The porcelain enamel two-piece broil pan is included with the range.
+- The porcelain enamel two-piece broil pan and grid is included with the range.
 DO NOT cover the slotted grid (top) with aluminum foil. - Use metal or glass-ceramic bakeware when top browning casseroles, main dishes, or bread. - DO NOT use heat-proof glass or pottery.
-This type of glassware cannot withstand the intense heat of the broil element.
+This type of glassware cannot withstand the intense heat of the broil element. - The small porcelain broiler pan is designed to be used in the Secondary Oven of 48" models.